percona/percona-server-mysql-operator/source/users.rst

 * *application-level users*: the unprivileged user accounts,
-* *system-level users*: the accounts needed to automate the cluster deployment and management tasks, such as Percona XtraDB Cluster Health checks or ProxySQL integration.
+* *system-level users*: the accounts needed to automate the cluster deployment and management tasks, such as Percona Server for MySQL Health checks or ProxySQL integration.

 As these two groups of user accounts serve different purposes, they are